epoptes/epoptes/README.md

 Modify epoptes.spec to use the current date as the release number during GSoC.
 This will be restored before the PR is merged upstream.

+### 2023-06-16

+Download openSUSE Leap, install it in VirtualBox and test building, installing and running epoptes-client.rpm.
+A lot of tools such as `rpmbuild` were missing, as [openSUSE Build Service](https://openbuildservice.org) is endorsed instead.
+So the "building" part didn't go well, but the "installing" and "running" parts were fine.
+To avoid rpm signature checking, the necessary command was:

+    zypper install --no-recommends --allow-unsigned-rpm epoptes-client-*.rpm